jonasgeiler/astro-html-minifier-next/README.md

 [JSDoc comments in the source code][html-minifier-next-options-source].

 > [!TIP]
-> To ensure consistent and optimal browser support throughout your project,
+> To ensure consistent and wide browser support throughout your project,
 > I recommend setting the `targets` property of the `minifyCSS` option to your
 > project's [Browserslist][browserslist] query.
 > This configures [Lightning CSS][lightningcss] (the CSS minifier used by